 Overseas Trained Teachers

-Planned changes to the immigration system - issues for teachers
+Changes to the immigration system - issues for international teachers

 The UK Government has announced plans to change the immigration system.
-Many of these changes are intended to come into force from 1st January 2021.
-The Government is currently working on the details of the new system which will require new legislation to be passed.
+Many of these changes will come into force from 1st January 2021.

 Currently, teachers from the European Union (EU) have a right to have their professional status and qualifications recognised to work as a qualified teacher in the UK.
-The Government’s intention is that from 1st January 2021, teachers from the EU, who are not already living or working in the UK, will be subject to the same immigration rules as teachers from other parts of the world.
+From 1st January 2021, teachers from the EU other than teachers who are Irish citizens, who are not already living or working in the UK, will be subject to the same immigration rules as teachers from other parts of the world.
+Teachers who are Irish citizens will continue to be able to enter, live and work in the UK after January 2021.

-Further information and advice about Brexit and the issues affecting teachers from the EU who are working and/or living in the UK before 31st December 2020 is available on our Brexit page.
+Further information about Brexit and the issues affecting teachers from the EU who are working and/or living in the UK before 31st December 2020 is available on our Brexit page.

 After 31st December 2020, qualified teachers from the EU who are not already living or working in the UK will need a visa to come and work as a teacher in the UK.
-It should be noted that the changes will not affect teachers from Ireland who will continue to have the right to live and work in the UK.
+However, teachers who are Irish citizens will not need a visa as they will continue to have the right to enter, live and work in the UK.

 There are two main visa routes that teachers from outside the EU use to come and teach in the UK: